Mitchelldscott/control-rs/README.md

 This crate aims to facilitate a data-driven approach to system modeling and controller design.
 It is built around several numerical model formats, including:

+* Univariate Polynomial
+* Multivariate Polynomial
 * Transfer Function
 * State-Space Representation
-* Nonlinear Function

 Each model format implements traits that provide a common interface for simulation, analysis, and synthesis.

-The crate organization is currently done so each numerical model has its own module that include implementations of common traits as well as re-exports of useful functions and types.
+The crate organization is currently done so each model has its own module that implmements common traits as well as re-exports functions, types and tests from sub-modules.

-> Currently all models are defined at the top of the module (i.e. `mod.rs` or `<module>.rs`)
->
-> * Common traits should also be impl here (Need a std flag to enable/disable building plotting/viz functions)
-> * Useful tools and functions should be re-exported from a submodule

 ## Installation (Not Supported... haven't published the crate yet, clone this repo instead)